Numbers

 Carriers

-For my home phone service (also serves voicemail), I use Callcentric for my carrier.
+I am not going to disclose who my home phone carrier is.
+This is to make it harder for bad actors to use this information against me.
+This carrier is very affordable though offering me a number of options.
 This is a very affordable carrier, and uses SIP (Session Initiated Protocol) to make the phone calls.
 This means calls are carried across the internet rather than traditional copper line phone service.
 Since the calls carry over the internet, I must have an internet connection (1MBPS+, less than 100ms latency) to make/receive the call.
 Most SIP providers will provide a telephone number – sometimes free, and other times with a cost.

 The carrier also supports E911.
 This will allow emergency services to know the address of the caller.
-This means if I was to call 911 (Emergency Services), they will have my residential address, and know that I live in an apartment.
+This means if I was to call 911 (Emergency Services), they will have my residential address.
 I never had to dial 911 for a medical emergency, and if I see me needing to dial 911, I will likely use my cellular phone to make the call.

 Devices